List of Melrose Place characters: Samantha Reilly

 Samantha is portrayed by Brooke Langton.
 Samantha first appears in season 4, as an artist from Maryland, who has moved to Los Angeles to be an artist and Jane's roommate.
 She began dating Billy, but it did not last as she realized he still had feelings for Alison.
 She then started dating Craig, who was working with Billy at the time at D&D Advertising, who eventually bought her a studio, but Samantha later broke it off with Craig.
 She was working at Jane's store (later Sydney's), but lost her job after the store closed down due to a lawsuit.
 While she began dating Billy again, her abusive convict father, Jim, escaped from prison in Maryland.
 As she was protecting him, Samantha and Billy got arrested for aiding a known criminal.
 Although they were released, Jim continued to blackmail them.
 One time, Jim robbed Samantha in the middle of a retail store, and took her hostage.
-As they were speeding away in a car, the car crashed into Sydney's wedding, killing Sydney and Jim in the process.
+As they were speeding away in a car, the car crashed into Sydney's wedding, hurting Sydney and killing Jim in the process.

 In season 6, Billy and Samantha got married.
 During the marriage, both parties harbored romantic feelings for other people.
 Samantha began an affair with a baseball player, Jeff Baylor, while Billy became attracted to Jennifer.
 In an attempt to keep Billy away from Jennifer, she sent a fake fax, pretending to be Alison, before he left with Jennifer to Rome.
 Jeff became disgusted with Samantha's behaviour, and he broke up with her and moved to Florida.
 However, Samantha followed him there, and proposed to him.
 He accepted her proposal, and she moved to Florida to be with him, concluding her time on the show.